sunnymenghani/Appium_Selenium_TestNG_Java/README.md

 # Appium Mobile Automation using Selenium,TestNG
-Appium Java project using Selenium and TestNG to automate mobile app testing.
 This repository contains the source code for Appium automation using Selenium and TestNG with Java using POM.
+The project aims to automate the login page and reset password scenario of a mobile app.
+To avoid security issues, captcha automation is not included in the project.

 Appium is an open-source automation framework for testing mobile apps.
 It allows you to automate native, hybrid, and web apps on iOS and Android devices.